• Skip to primary navigation

 Preheat oven to 375F, line cookie sheets with parchment paper, and wash your hands!

-- Divide each dough ball into 4 equal pieces, and each of those 4 pieces into 4 pieces.
-You should have 16 pieces of each colour.
+Divide each dough ball into 4 equal pieces, and each of those 4 pieces into 4 pieces.
+You should have 16 pieces of each color.

-You can divide the first 4 pieces each into the next 4 pieces right from the cut state, or you can roll each of the original 4 into long “snakes”, and divide it from there.
+You can divide the first 4 pieces each into the next 4 pieces right from the cut state, or you can roll each of the original 4 into a long rope, and divide it from there.

 A 3 image collage showing the steps of dividing the dough out.